 We have all heard and understand the term “kiss-up”.
-But everyone
+But

-“kiss down” effect.
+has experienced the “kiss down” effect.
 The term refers to

 of their boss's kissing up.

-At Kmart kissing up was seen as a corporate culture that could
+At Kmart kissing up was seen as a corporate culture that

-International Headquarters Building as someone that
+Mich., International Headquarters Building as someone that

 did not like to hear bad reports.
 Antonini wanted and

 represent a clear of accurate picture.

 In one case a daily report by the planning department

 showed a continually declining customer count (Customer

 count is the number of register receipts printed in a day).

 report that was attacked by Antonini.
 The CEO was sure the

 customer count was being calculated incorrectly.
 The report

 was changed to eliminate the customer count data rather

 than actually looking at the reasons why it was occurring.

 Having to recreate the report - and being able to

-Kiss down work is actually a great way to help the kissing up boss
+Kiss down work is actually a great way to help the kissing up

-chances for a raise or bonus, increase
+They increase their chances for a raise or bonus, increase

 job security, and become more well-rounded employees.